verdaux/BookNotes/Phrases/Impressors 3.md

 - [ ] You can open your fist because you can't punch the wind.
 - [ ] Violence is the last refuge of the incompetent.
 - [ ] Sometimes, emotions shout louder than logic.
+- [ ] Past behaviour is the best predictor for future performance.